carryxyh/carryxyh/README.md

 ### Morning 👋

-I am an engineer.
+I'm an engineer.

-Working with java and golang...
+Use java and golang.

-Be good at Dubbo/Netty/RocketMQ/Flink/Cache, developed microservices framework, monitoring, message queues and so on.
+Good at Dubbo Netty/Flink RocketMQ/cache /.
+I have developed middleware such as microservice framework, monitoring system, message queue, etc. I have done terabyte level real-time computing, and I have done unit architecture transformation.

-Recently, I mainly do golang work, the main direction is to solve some of the pain points of cache, such as consistency, warmup and so on.
+Currently invested in AI work, mainly do model fine-tuning, Agent construction, basic capacity construction, vertical field AI landing scene exploration, etc. I believe AI will be the future, large models and vertical models will be useful!

 --------------------